 REQUEST FOR APPLICATIONS (RFA)

 Community Health Partnerships is requesting applications for collaborative, community-engaged research projects that are designed to improve health equity.
-This RFA encourages and prioritizes projects focused on responses to the COVID-19 outbreak and/or rural health.
 Projects will be funded for up to \$25,000.

 Now's your time to blaze the trail!